mrfhink/Fingerprint-Enhanced-Recognition/README.md

 ## Description

-Extracts features from the fp1.jpg fingerprint on images folder.
+Enhance fingerprint and extracts features (soon).
+Fingerprint fp1.jpg on scr/img folder.

 TO DO: